ArduPilot/MAVProxy/MAVProxy/modules/mavproxy_camera/README.md

 `camera select SYSID:COMPID` when more than one camera is discovered.
 Automatic selection prefers a matching camera component over ArduPilot's duplicate camera information from component 1.
 The autopilot proxy does not serve the camera's extended parameters.
+Autopilot definitions are loaded only when explicitly selected or requested, avoiding duplicate downloads and parameter requests.
 Explicit selections are preserved.

 `CAMERA_INFORMATION.cam_definition_uri` supplies the camera's XML definition.
 HTTP, HTTPS and MAVFTP downloads and XZ-compressed definitions are supported.
+Camera settings require pymavlink 2.4.38 or later and defusedxml (installed by MAVProxy).
+Definitions are limited to 4 MiB before and after XZ decompression;
+MAVFTP enforces the transfer limit before buffering data.
+DTDs and XML entities are rejected.
+HTTP redirects must remain HTTP/HTTPS.
+Camera-advertised URLs may refer to local or private networks, so only connect trusted MAVLink peers.
 Load `module load ftp` for MAVFTP URLs.
 Downloads run without blocking camera telemetry.
 A changed URI or definition version reloads the metadata and values.
 Use `camera definition` to retry a download, or `camera definition FILE|URL` to